In collaboration with Payame Noor University and Iranian Association for Energy Economics (IRAEE)

 Authors

 1 Ph.
-D Student of Economics, Department of Economics, Faculty of Economics and Social Science, AL Zahra University, Tehran, Iran
+D. Student of Economics, Department of Economics, Faculty of Economics and Social Sciences, Alzahra University, Tehran, Iran.

-2 Professor of Economics, Department of Economics, Faculty of Economics and Social Science, Alzahra University, Tehran, Iran
+2 Professor of Economics, Department of Economics, Faculty of Economics and Social Sciences, Alzahra University, Tehran, Iran.

-3 Associate Professor, Department of Economics, Faculty of Economics and Social Science, Alzahra University, Tehran, Iran
+3 Associate Professor, Department of Economics, Faculty of Economics and Social Sciences, Alzahra University, Tehran, Iran.

 Abstract

-The results of the study indicate that the mutual impact of globalization and natural resource rents on income inequality was positive and significant.
-It is suggested that by adopting a strategy of transforming natural resources into sustainable and productive capital, while strengthening the economic structure for an effective presence in the global economy by creating a stable income stream, it is possible to finance support policies.
-Also, according to the results, the impact of gender inequality on income inequality was positive and significant.
-The impact of democracy on income inequality was negative and significant, and the impact of institutions on income inequality was negative and meaningless.
+The results indicate that the interaction between globalization and natural resource rents has a positive and significant effect on income inequality.
+It is suggested that by adopting a strategy of converting natural resources into sustainable and productive capital, while strengthening the economic structure for effective participation in the global economy, a stable income stream can be created to finance supportive policies.

 Keywords